mixmastamyk/tconf/readme.rst

             file_path = '/foo'

+A schema is merely an object that describes the configuration namespace and provide defaults.
+It can be a module, a class/object imported from a module, or a local class/object.
+Whatever makes the most sense for your project.

+As standard objects,
+they support Python type annotations (and validation as well).
+Thankfully,
-Schema objects support type annotations and validation as well, but don't need to be given most of the time.
+simple types are inferred so don't need to be given most of the time, preserving readability.

-Next, create the TurtleConfig object:
+Next, create the TurtleConfig object with required and optional parameters:

 .. code-block:: python